lGambl/SoundBoard/README.md

 cmake --build build
 ```

 Qt Creator users can open the `CMakeLists.txt` directly; the IDE will configure and build the project automatically, reusing the same CMake settings.
+The CMake target is named `Soundboard`, so every generator produces a matching executable or bundle.

 ## Running
 After a successful build, the executable lives in the build directory:
-- Windows: `build/ToDo.exe`
+- Windows: `build/Soundboard.exe`
-- macOS: `build/ToDo.app`
+- macOS: `build/Soundboard.app`
-- Linux: `build/ToDo`
+- Linux: `build/Soundboard`

 Launch the binary and keep `items.txt` in the project root (one level above the build folder) so the app can load your saved clips.
 Each line in `items.txt` uses the format:
 ```